bsod696/tigris-server/INSTALL.md

 ```

 Notes:
-  - This will create a ``.lamassu`` directory in your home directory.
+  - This will create a ``.tigris`` directory in your home directory.
   - The script uses the current openssl LTS version (1.0.2g) and will not work on v1.1.

 ## Set up database

-Important: lamassu-migrate currently gripes about a QueryResultError.
+Important: tigris-migrate currently gripes about a QueryResultError.
 Ignore this, it works anyway.
-Also, ignore Debug lines from lamassu-apply-defaults.
+Also, ignore Debug lines from tigris-apply-defaults.

 ```
-node bin/lamassu-migrate
+node bin/tigris-migrate
-node bin/lamassu-apply-defaults
+node bin/tigris-apply-defaults
 ```

 ## Register admin user